 - Finishes include Venetian bronze, spot shield stainless steel, arctic stainless, and chrome.

 - Leaks are practically not existent.
 Mount tap with a one-piece supply line and diamond-embedded ceramic disc.

-- Compatible with both a 1 hole mount and 3 hole mount.
+- Compatible with a 1-hole mount and a 3-hole mount.

 - Installation is a bit more complicated.
 It may not be for the DIY homeowner but may need professional installation.

 Kohler specializes in quality without the technologies mentioned above.
 Simplicity in design pairs with functionality.
 Add long-lasting quality.
 It more than makes up for the difference.
 You cannot go wrong with their lifetime warranty and great customer service.

 - High-arched Gooseneck spout rotates a full 360 degrees.